 3. Cash flow management struggles

-One of the primary challenges in cash flow management is monitoring and controlling accounts receivable and payable.
-Late payments from customers and unforeseen delays can disrupt cash flow, causing ripples throughout the organisation.
+One of the primary issues within cash flow management has to be the way you monitor and control your accounts receivable and payable.
+Any late payments from customers or potential delays will disrupt your cash flow, which can cause a host of effects throughout your business.

-By proactively managing cash flow and implementing strategies to optimise accounts receivable and payable, businesses can sail smoothly in the financial tides.
+As long as you are actively managing cash flow and ensuring that you have strategies in place to optimise your accounts, you will sail smoothly in the financial tides.

 Related: How Do Payable Accounts and Receivable Accounts Interact with Cash Flow